-The best oatmeal cookies recipe lets you choose which ingredients to include, just like a Choose Your Own Adventure book.
-And we’re talking way beyond raisins, chocolate chips, and peanut butter.
+The best oatmeal cookies are easy and healthy and exactly what you want, whether chewy or crispy, and made with whichever ingredients you want to include, sorta like a Choose Your Own Adventure book.
+We’re talking way beyond raisins, chocolate chips, and peanut butter.

-This oatmeal cookies recipe is quite possibly the world’s best oatmeal cookie recipe, for the simple reason that it puts you in charge.
-This requires some big decisions, so we hope you’re not the indecisive sort.
+Quite possibly the world’s best oatmeal cookies.
+And we say that for the simple reason that it puts you in charge.
 And we don’t mean simply choosing between raisins or chocolate chips.
 The recipe is actually a brilliant blueprint that entrusts you with some serious choices in terms of what type of fat, flour, flavoring, sugar, spice, and, yes, stir-ins you like.
 It’s sorta like those Choose Your Own Adventure books we had ages ago as kids.
 (Remember those?!)
-Let the oatmeal cookie hijinks begin.
-This recipe has been updated.
+Let the cookie hijinks begin.
+Oh, and this requires some big decisions, so we hope you’re not the indecisive sort.
 Originally published March 21, 2014.–Renee Schettler Rossi

 - Quick Glance